DanielBMarkham/Info-Ops/manuscript/backmatter.md

 - Startup planning: inflection points
 - The Valley of Death and Scaling
 - Focus vs. Values
-- The automation cycle
+- The Automation Cycle

 # About the Author

 ![Daniel B. Markham](images/daniel-perhaps-author.png)

 A self-taught polymath, Daniel has spent his life helping really smart people solve really tough problems -- and trying to figure out why some of them succeed while others fail.
 Daniel has assisted organizations in creating a better future in size from 4 to 40,000 people.
 He has four children, three boys and a girl.
-He lives with his wife Melissa in the backwoods of South-Central Virginia with his dogs, pickup truck, and a lot of trees.
+He lives with his wife, Melissa, in the backwoods of South-Central Virginia with his dogs, pickup truck, and a lot of trees.
 All he ever wanted to be was a writer.